-&lt;sup>46Table A9 shows that variability explained by proxy variables observed in the NLSY79 and family characteristics never exceeds 35 percent for expenditures in child cloth.
+43Table A8 shows that variability explained by proxy variables observed in the NLSY79 and family characteristics never exceeds 35 percent for expenditures in child clothes.

-&lt;sup>47In general, I reject that null hypothesis that shock does not have effects on annual hours worked by men if mother is married.
+44In general, I reject that null hypothesis that shock does not have effects on annual hours worked by men if mother is married.
 The estimated coefficients on shock are (standard errors in parenthesis) are -22.28 (12.03), -8.48 (14.36) and -43.(18.2), respectively, for the overall sample, sample of less educated mothers and college.
-The large standard error in the sample of spouses of no college education can be due to its smaller size: this is the sample of majority of single mother and there are less 400 observations than in the college group.
+The large standard error in the sample of spouses of non-college education can be due to its smaller size: this is the sample of majority of single mother and there are less 400 observations than in the college group.

-&lt;sup>48The main results only include estimates for three of the time aggregates created.
+45The main results only include estimates for three of the time aggregates created.
 Table A11 in Appendix A presents the definition for the nine aggregates created.
-The comparison between original and imputed variable is presented in Table A13.
-From this table distribution of imputed variables in columns (1) to (3), which correspond to variables in columns (3) to (5) in Table 7, present moments closer to the original variable, and are therefore chosen to be included in main results.
+The comparison between original and imputed variable is presented in Table A12.

-&lt;sup>49Some caution should be taken with this second measure of time spent in child's education.
-The NLSY measure for reading to child is explicitly derived from a question to mothers "How often do you read to your child?", which effect is reverted and the effect adds to 7 minutes per week.
-The time parents spend organization and planning for household children, attending household children's events or socializing (as shorter version, I refer to it as time socializing) increases by 4 minutes per week with 1pp shock.
+46Some caution should be taken with this second measure of time spent in child's education.
+The NLSY measure for reading to child is explicitly derived from a question to mothers "How often do you read to your child?", which suggest that this action is taken specifically towards the child.
+Therefore, the matching variable in the ATUS is more likely to be activity "Time reading to household children" excluding "Time spent reading for own interest".